 New users are often beguiled by the ease with which they can commission new instances in AWS.
 A byproduct of this is the fact that often organizations don’t keep track of how many instances they’ve started up and how many unneeded instances are running, adding to the AWS bill.

 AWS is fully transparent regarding its charges.
 However, AWS has so many services that it’s hard to keep track of all the resources you’ve contracted for.
-Make sure you’ve a system in place that checks for unused instances and ensure that they’re turned off when your applications finish using the instances.
+Make sure you have a system in place that checks for unused instances and ensures that they’re turned off when your applications finish using the instances.

 9. Don’t Overdo the EBS Snapshots